evert/evert.github.com/_posts/http/2018-06-27-http-series.md

 68 official ones.
 Definitely a bit more than I thought, but I started and I'm going to see if I can finish it.

-My long term dream is to write a book on the matter, and I figured this might be a nice way to try and see if I'm cut out for it.
-Perhaps I can use these articles as sample chapters.

-I would love to hear what you think; good or bad.
-If you like the idea of (yet) another book about this, it really helps to know how many people would want to read it.

 I'm going to release the first few this week, and then switch to a weekly schedule.
 Hopefully I can keep this going for a year!